 THE power and utilities sector was traditionally where many parents or grandparents parked their savings as they got older, attracted by low volatility and stable returns.
 While solid and dependable, the sector wasn’t generally considered cutting-edge, innovative, or exciting by any stretch of the word.
 Its main goal was to keep the lights on without breaking the bank.
-Fast forward to today and, while still laser-focused on reliability and affordability, the power and utilities sector appears to be morphing into an increasingly attractive, high-tech magnet for a multitude of new players.
-From large conglomerates in the technology, retail, oil, and other sectors to asset managers and hot new tech startups, a lot of outsiders are looking to enter this market.
+Fast forward to today and, while still laser-focussed on reliability and affordability, the power and utilities sector appears to be morphing into an increasingly attractive, high-tech magnet for a multitude of new players.
+From large conglomerates in the technology, retail, oil and other sectors to asset managers and hot new tech startups, a lot of outsiders are looking to enter this market.

-This report will discuss the multitude of forces disrupting and driving change in the power and utilities sector, explore the exciting future the industry is moving toward, and help companies plot a digital path to thrive in that future.
+This report will discuss the multitude of forces disrupting and driving change in the power and utilities sector, explore the exciting future the industry is moving towards and help companies plot a digital path to thrive in that future.

-Disruptive forces are transforming the electric power sector, and many power company leaders are planning their digital journeys based on the impact of these forces (figure 1).
+Disruptive forces are transforming the electric power sector and many power company leaders are planning their digital journeys based on the impact of these forces (figure 1).
 We’ll discuss these forces in the coming sections, as well as the market shifts and events that industry leaders see as most impactful, based on responses to a Deloitte survey (see sidebar, “Deloitte global Industry 4.0 survey”).
 The forces span four categories:

-Another well-established trend is the acceleration of technological advances across industries as innovation drives rapid cost declines for key building blocks such as computing power, data storage, and internet bandwidth.
-Faster, cheaper, more powerful computing and improved connectivity are fueling growing deployment of technologies such as sensors, mobile, advanced analytics, robotics, additive manufacturing, cloud computing, IoT, AI, and virtual and augmented reality.
+Another well-established trend is the acceleration of technological advances across industries as innovation drives rapid cost declines for key building blocks such as computing power, data storage and internet bandwidth.
+Faster, cheaper, more powerful computing and improved connectivity are fuelling growing deployment of technologies such as sensors, mobile, advanced analytics, robotics, additive manufacturing, cloud computing, IoT, AI, and virtual and augmented reality.
 Such innovations are ushering in new and disruptive competitive risks—and opportunities—for enterprises that have historically enjoyed dominant positions in their industries, including the power industry.

-The power and utilities industry is seeing unprecedented opportunities for innovation and growth from rapid technological advances and cost declines in areas such as solar power, battery storage, wind power, electric vehicles, smart buildings, two-way power flows, microgrids, and more.
-Of course, these opportunities are also opening doors for startups, entrepreneurs, and companies from adjacent industries who may compete with incumbents and disrupt the industry.
+The power and utilities industry is seeing unprecedented opportunities for innovation and growth from rapid technological advances and cost declines in areas such as solar power, battery storage, wind power, electric vehicles, smart buildings, two-way power flows, microgrids and more.
+Of course, these opportunities are also opening doors for startups, entrepreneurs and companies from adjacent industries who may compete with incumbents and disrupt the industry.
 But at the same time, large enterprises such as today’s electric companies can take advantage of these opportunities to disrupt the industry status quo themselves and remain competitive and profitable.

 A common thread runs through these four types of forces—digital.
 Digital technologies can act as catalysts that help incumbents or new entrants develop new business and operating models, such as using advanced analytics to segment customers and target prospects for new services.
 Or they can be disruptors that open the door to new market entrants—such as technology platforms that aggregate output from distributed energy resource (DER) owners and bid it into wholesale electricity markets.
 Nothing is protected.
 Digital technologies can also be enablers, enabling new levels of performance, such as cutting maintenance time and costs by using automated drones backed by cognitive capabilities to inspect assets in the field.

-Going forward, power and utility companies will likely see increased opportunities to create value based on data, insights, and services, in addition to moving electrons.
-The following three vignettes illustrate digitally enabled innovations that are coming into focus over the next few years from the perspective of the future utility customer, power company employee, and asset manager.
+Going forward, power and utility companies will likely see increased opportunities to create value based on data, insights and services, in addition to moving electrons.
+The following three vignettes illustrate digitally enabled innovations that are coming into focus over the next few years from the perspective of the future utility customer, power company employee and asset manager.

 The utility customer of the future has a personal relationship with their utility, which provides a dedicated “smart home platform” that they can access through their phone, laptop, tablet, or smart home speaker.
-The platform delivers a personalized, data-driven customer experience in real time, as well as services such as home energy management enabled by AI; transactions management; and other products and services in addition to electricity.
-Figure 3 illustrates a sampling of customer services, products, and applications offered through the platform.
+The platform delivers a personalised, data-driven customer experience in real time, as well as services such as home energy management enabled by AI; transactions management; and other products and services in addition to electricity.
+Figure 3 illustrates a sampling of customer services, products and applications offered through the platform.
 Some are already available today but integrating them all on one platform, accessible through multiple channels, is a goal of many power companies.
 Figure 3 also indicates some of the digital technologies and other requirements necessary before these services can be offered, though the list is not comprehensive.

-The future power company has real-time situational awareness of its generation, transmission, and distribution assets.
+The future power company has real-time situational awareness of its generation, transmission and distribution assets.
 Operational staff manages data as much as assets.
-A network of sensors, drones, cameras, and other devices provides a continuous stream of data on the status and performance of power plants, lines, towers, substations, transformers, poles, and other equipment.
-Dynamic visualizations display ambient temperature, air quality, moisture, voltage, current, fuel and water input, electricity and emissions output, load, vegetation growth, and other data on operations, performance, or potential safety hazards.
+A network of sensors, drones, cameras and other devices provides a continuous stream of data on the status and performance of power plants, lines, towers, substations, transformers, poles and other equipment.
+Dynamic visualisations display ambient temperature, air quality, moisture, voltage, current, fuel and water input, electricity and emissions output, load, vegetation growth and other data on operations, performance, or potential safety hazards.
 Analytics that use AI and machine learning combine this data with design limits of plants and equipment and external data such as weather forecasts and market pricing and process it to determine appropriate actions (see sidebar, “Automation and machine learning cut costs of asset inspections”).
 Some actions are automated through the company’s automated distribution management system (ADMS) and other automation software (see sidebar, “Digital platform enables distribution system planning”).
 In addition, digital twins of the company’s installed asset base, which duplicate physical asset specifications and operating parameters, apply real-time data to help predict and identify failures.
 The company also uses 3D printing to save costs by producing needed parts such as spare parts for turbines in house.

-Generation assets are becoming more flexible, with the intelligence to self-ramp, self-balance, and self-diagnose.
-Plants have higher heat rates and availability, are more demand-responsive, and profitable.
-The company’s distribution assets communicate with each other to self-balance, self-diagnose, and heal.
+Generation assets are becoming more flexible, with the intelligence to self-ramp, self-balance and self-diagnose.
+Plants have higher heat rates and availability, are more demand-responsive and profitable.
+The company’s distribution assets communicate with each other to self-balance, self-diagnose and heal.
 As the system smoothly integrates rising volumes of variable wind and solar power and customer-sited energy resources, it seamlessly manages two-way power flows and complex demand management and response algorithms.
-Overall, the company sees reduced operations and maintenance costs; improved system efficiency, reliability, and resiliency; longer asset lifetimes; improved energy trading decisions; reduced fuel waste; lower carbon emissions; and better visibility into cybersecurity vulnerabilities (figure 5).
+Overall, the company sees reduced operations and maintenance costs; improved system efficiency, reliability and resiliency; longer asset lifetimes; improved energy trading decisions; reduced fuel waste; lower carbon emissions; and better visibility into cybersecurity vulnerabilities (figure 5).

 A European windfarm operator uses an application that deploys autonomous drones coupled with cognitive and weather forecasting services to inspect assets such as wind turbines and power lines.12 Drones fly around the asset, sending images to the cloud for cognitive analysis, where any issues or anomalies are detected and reported.
-Inspections can be cut from 5 hours to 30 minutes, while reducing labor and equipment costs and eliminating the safety hazards associated with manual inspections at that height.13 In addition, drone inspections can improve efficiency and reduce asset downtime and potential revenue loss.
+Inspections can be cut from 5 hours to 30 minutes, while reducing labour and equipment costs and eliminating the safety hazards associated with manual inspections at that height.13 In addition, drone inspections can improve efficiency and reduce asset downtime and potential income loss.

-When executives were asked to indicate the top priorities for their business in the next 3–5 years, their responses were heavily weighted toward improving productivity, reliability, and operational efficiency, while they ranked “using insights from advanced analytics to better manage new resources” slightly below that (figure 6).
-Creating new business models and revenue opportunities ranked high for more than one in five respondents, but it was still at the bottom of the list.
+When executives were asked to indicate the top priorities for their business in the next 3–5 years, their responses were heavily weighted towards improving productivity, reliability, and operational efficiency, while they ranked “using insights from advanced analytics to better manage new resources” slightly below that (figure 6).
+Creating new business models and income opportunities ranked high for more than one in five respondents, but it was still at the bottom of the list.

-Are organized (structure, physical space, geography, capabilities)
+Are organised (structure, physical space, geography, capabilities)

 Operate (process, technology, governance, talent)